Ivanserebr/Coursera-Applied-Machine-Learning-in-Python/README.md

 # Coursera-Applied-Machine-Learning-in-Python
-Assignments for the cours given by University of Michigan
+Assignments for the cours given by University of Michigan.